cqvu/opencv-sc-filter-workshop/README.md

 # OpenCV Snapchat Filter Workshop

-This repo contains resources for the Intro to Facial Recognition
+This repo contains resources for the Intro to OpenCV - Snapchat Filter workshop

 ## Setting up
 1. Install virtualenv